rss2023/web-prod/_program/testoftimeaward.md

 the future.
 The awardee's keynote is therefore complemented with a Test of Time Panel session devoted to this important discussion.

-It is our great pleasure to announce that the 2021 Test of Time Award goes to the paper:
+It is our great pleasure to announce that the 2022 Test of Time Award goes to the paper:

-* *Hanna Kurniawati*, *David Hsu*, and *Wee Sun Lee* <br> [SARSOP: Efficient Point-Based POMDP Planning by Approximating Optimally Reachable Belief Spaces](http://www.roboticsproceedings.org/rss04/p9.html)<br>  Robotics: Science and Systems IV, 2008.

-*For contributions to efficient point-based POMDP planning via the SARSOP algorithm.*
+* *Sertac Karaman* and *Emilio Frazzoli* <br> [Incremental Sampling-based Algorithms for Optimal Motion Planning](http://www.roboticsproceedings.org/rss06/p34.html)<br>  Robotics: Science and Systems VI, 2010.

+* *Sertac Karaman* and *Emilio Frazzoli* <br> [Sampling-based algorithms for optimal motion planning](https://journals.sagepub.com/doi/abs/10.1177/0278364911406761)<br> International Journal of Robotics Research, Vol 30 Issue 7: Special Issue on Robotics: Science and Systems 2010.

+*For the first formal asymptotic analysis of the quality of stochastic sampling-based path planning algorithms and the introduction of new, provably asymptotically optimal algorithms PRM* and RRT*, in wide use today.*

+{% comment %}

 ### Award Keynote and Panel Discussion